 I also sing recreationally whenever I can-- but rest assured I certainly will not be quitting my day job.
-I also love Austin live music, Barton Springs and Deep Eddy, sushi, the beach, and rescuing Weimaraners.
+I further love supporting Austin's live musicians, eating tacos & sushi--preferably on a sunny patio, recharging at Barton Springs and Deep Eddy, escaping periodically to the beach, and rescuing Weimaraners.

-Under the SSA disability or SSI program, a non-blind person "may" be disabled under the SSA disability or SSI program only if their medical limitations keep them from being able to sustain a job earning $1170 in gross wages per month.
-And further, this medical inability to sustain "substantially gainful" work must last longer than 12 continuous months, or be likely to end in death.
+Under the SSA disability or SSI program, a non-blind person "may" be deemed disabled only if their medical limitations precluded them from being able to sustain a job earning $1170 per month in gross wages in 2018.
+Now in 2019 that limit is $1220 per month.
+Further, this medical inability to sustain "substantially gainful" work must last longer than 12 continuous months, or be likely to end in death.

-Although each claim is different, the entire SSA process-- which typically involves several "rounds" of denials, appeals, and eventually a hearing before an administrative law judge-- can often take over two years.
+Although each claim is different, the entire SSA process-- which typically involves several levels of denials, appeals, and eventually a hearing before an administrative law judge-- can take over two years.
 For many people, at such a difficult personal time, this is simply more than they can cope with on their own.
-Having an experienced representative can lift this weight off of your shoulders.
+An experienced representative can help to lift this weight off of your shoulders.

-After more than 7 years experience helping disabled Texans win approval for their benefits, I have seen firsthand how disadvantaged an unrepresented claimant can be facing this process.
+When I am your attorney, you will be working directly with me.
+I personally handle your claim.
+I, or my personal assistant will personally keep you updated with not just your claim's status, but also with what to expect, through every stage of the process.
+After more than 9 years experience helping disabled Texans win approval for their benefits, I have seen firsthand how disadvantaged an unrepresented claimant can be facing this process.
 Why go through this alone?

-If you are filing for Social Security disability in Austin, Waco, San Angelo, Bryan/College Station, San Antonio or their surrounding areas, contact me for a free initial phone consultation.
+If you have filed for Social Security disability in Austin, Waco, San Angelo, Bryan/College Station, San Antonio or any of their surrounding areas, contact me for a free initial phone consultation.

-Attorney fees are contingent upon being approved for your benefits, so there is no risk or up-front costs of any kind to you.
+Attorney fees are 100% contingent upon being approved for your benefits, so there is no risk or up-front costs of any kind to you.